-Why should you care how data are output from your CAD tool after you’ve completed your design, provided that the design is sound and the description is thorough?
+Why should you care about the data output of the CAD tool (ODB++) after the PCB design is complete, provided that the design is sound and the description is thorough?

-Whether you send Gerbers to your manufacturer (along with a drill file, netlist, BOM, board drawing and readme text), a zipped ODB++ file, or a file in the IPC-2581 format when it’s finalized, what’s the difference?
+What are the differences between Gerbers (along with a drill file, netlist, BOM, board drawing, and readme text), ODB++, or any other file in the IPC-2581 format that you send to the manufacturer?

-How your design data are formatted determines how easily—and perhaps how successfully—your manufacturer can interpret exactly what you intend to have built.
+How your design is formatted determines how easily—and perhaps how successfully—the manufacturer can interpret what is intended to be built.
 Nearly 90% of the orders my company receives for fabrication and assembly are Gerber-based, even though it was more than 15 years ago that Valor introduced the ODB++ format for intelligently describing designs at the manufacturing level.

 Each zipped ODB++ file, if complete, consolidates all the information needed for a board to be manufactured and assembled, and it can be directly loaded into the front-end CAM system.